 Figure 1: Type of geothermal energy available in the UK, including low-temperature resources (i.e. open-loop and closed-loop GSHP systems that comprise horizontal ground heat exchangers (GHE) and vertical borehole heat exchangers BHE), low-medium temperature resources (i.e. doublet systems, flooded mines) and high-temperature systems (i.e. Hot dry rock, Hot sedimentary aquifers).
 Open-loop systems are used to harness geothermal heat from in-situ water, by pumping/reinjecting groundwater from/to i.e. aquifers or legacy mine workings.
 Closed-loop systems use a working fluid to extract heat from the ground.
 The aim of this paper is to assess the long-term effects of heat extraction from vertical BHE on the subsurface.

 Mathematical solutions are used to calculate the volume of rock required to provide the equivalent of a yearly average heat consumption to a single house in the UK, and quantify the amount of heat recharge available in the ground.
-Heat balance is then verified numerically by performing a series of 1D and 3D heat extraction simulations in a homogeneous porous medium, simplifying the BHE to a vertical line source to ignore the engineering aspects if the problem.
+Heat balance is then verified numerically by performing a series of 1D and 3D heat extraction simulations in a homogeneous porous medium, simplifying the BHE to a vertical line source to ignore the engineering aspects of the problem.
 Results are used to quantify the relative contributions from vertical and lateral conductive heat fluxes providing heat to the borehole over a 30-year extraction period, through heat mining of surrounding rock.
 A sensitivity analysis performed to assess the key parameters controlling the extent of the heat depletion caused by constant/cyclical production as well as the maximal temperature drop at the borehole.
 We finally investigate how cyclical production and heat recharge contribute to reduce the areal thermal drawdown on the ground.
 Results indicate that cyclical production with period of artificial heat recharge to the ground is mandatory to both constrain the areal impact of heat extraction on the ground and reduce the temperature decline at the borehole, both inversely correlated and dependent on the thermal conductivity of the ground.

 Conceptual model of heat extraction from vertical BHE